 These natural styles however often are not achieved effortlessly.
 Many require an extensive routine (some that can take over 2 hours depending on curl type, density, and length) and the need for extended in-between wash timeframes; this leaves opportunity for growth beyond the basic cleansing, conditioning, and styling formats on the market today.
 Take a look at our Video on curl styling routines Oh, Curl!
 Thats a good look, incorporate ingredients that address curls, frizz, parched strands, oily roots, and scalp health overall, in easy to use formats will triumph.

 Consideration for time and value through efficacy, are benefits consumers no longer sacrifice on.
 The goal is to get to a natural healthy hair state and curly styles are notorious for requiring an arsenal of products, for this reason delivering both treatment and styling benefits, is sought out, one of the reasons ingredients like butters and oils have maintained their position in products developed for those with thick curly locks.
 Go further by Including ingredients that help to:

 dry hair faster

 remove product buildup while depositing much needed moisturization

-Because styles for curls and high density hair are notorious for increased product usage, as an additional consideration for eco-conscience consumers develop concepts that help to reduce water usage, and waste through multifunctional, multipurpose products, and alternative formats.
+Because styles for curls and high-density hair are notorious for increased product usage, as additional consideration for eco-conscience consumers develop concepts that help to reduce water usage, and waste through multifunctional, multipurpose products, and alternative formats.
 You can check out more on our sustainability posts.
 Or jump into some of these categories directly: